 “An evil and unfaithful generation seeks a sign, but no sign will be given it except the sign of Jonah the prophet” (Mt 12:39).

-Jesus announced his ministry, as recorded Mark 1:15, with the words: “The kingdom of heaven is at hand.
+Jesus announced his ministry, as recorded in Mark 1:15, with the words: “The kingdom of heaven is at hand.
 Repent and believe in the Gospel.”
-That is again our invitation today.
-Let us examine our conscience by asking God to help us to recognize his presence among us, then reflect on what good God has done in our lives and give him thanks.
+That is again our invitation today, to examine our conscience by asking God to help us to recognize his presence among us, then reflect on what good God has done in our lives and give him thanks.
 Review the last day or two to see where God has called us to act.
-Where did we answer his call, where did we, like Jonah resist?
+Where did we answer his call, where did we, like Jonah resist or refuse?